-This procedure is to be used to replace a take up roller while maintaining the running belt's original tension and tracking settings.
-Two running belt gauges, Precor part number 20007-101, are required.
-It is important that this procedure be followed to maintain correct running belt tension.
-When tension is removed from the running belt, the belt requires 24 hours for it to "relax".
-If tension is removed from the belt and then re-tensioned without following this procedure or allowing a 24 hour relaxation period, the running belt may be over tensioned.
+Note: Two running belt gauges, Precor part number 20007-101, are required.
+It is important that this procedure be followed to maintain correct drive belt and running belt tension.
 Over tensioning the belt will lead to premature running belt wear, premature driver roller bearing failure and premature take up roller bearing failure.